MonoGame/docs.monogame.github.io/articles/getting_started/1_setting_up_your_development_environment_vscode.md

 # Setting up your development environment for VSCode

-This section provides a step-by-step guide for setting up your development environment on Windows, macOS, and Linux using VSCode as your editor.
+This is a guide on setting up your development environment for creating games with MonoGame using Visual Studio Code.
+By following this guide, you will learn how to install the necessary .NET SDK for developing C# applications, set up MonoGame C# templates for new projects, and configure Visual Studio Code with recommended extensions for C# development.
+By the end, you'll be fully equipped to start creating games with MonoGame using Visual Studio code.

 > [!NOTE]
 > The only development environment that MonoGame officially supports on Linux is [Visual Studio Code](https://code.visualstudio.com/).